 I added some *cushions I bought from eBay (you can also get these in a range of colours) and put some flowers on and around the bistro set to style it up.

 I made a DIY solar chandelier to match.
-Look out for my upcoming blog post on this (sign up to my newsletter to ensure you don’t miss it!).
+I will be doing a blog post on this next year (sign up to my newsletter to ensure you don’t miss it!).

 This simple paint job gave my garden furniture a new lease of life, and saved me a few hundred quid at the same time.
 The table and chairs now pop in the garden, as opposed to sitting sulkily in the background like they did before.
 It shows what a difference painting old garden furniture can make, and hopefully, I can enjoy my bistro set for another 15 years!